wegotpop/pairing-tests/warehouse-robot/README.md

 For convenience the robot moves along a grid in the roof of the warehouse and we have made sure that all of our warehouses are built so that the dimensions of the grid are 10 by 10.
 We've also made sure that all our warehouses are aligned along north-south and east-west axes.

-All of the commands to the robot consist of a single capital letter and different commands are dilineated by whitespace.
+All of the commands to the robot consist of a single capital letter and multiple commands can be given as a whitespace-separated string.

 ## Part One

 The robot should accept the following commands:

-* N move north
+* `N` that moves north
-* W move west
+* `W` that moves west
-* E move east
+* `E` that moves east
-* S move south
+* `S` that moves south

 ### Example command sequences